 Learn more about baking bread with only wheat, water, and salt in our post; Incredible Survival (and Daily) Bread Using Only Wheat, Salt, and Water.

-Wheat can be sprouted to increase available nutrients, as well as making it edible without cooking or grinding.
+Wheat can be sprouted to increase available nutrients, as well as make it edible without cooking or grinding.
 We tested wheat of varying ages stored in a variety of containers.
 Check out Learn more about sprouting grains in our post; Super Survival Sprouts: Powerful Nutrition from Your Stored Wheat.

 Whole Oat Groats – Steel Cut Oats – Rolled Oats